DanielTromp/ResumeAI/code_review_recommendations.md

 - If different configurations are needed, use Docker Compose profiles instead of separate files
 - Consider using Docker Compose overrides for environment-specific settings

-## 4. Potential Unused Python Modules
+## 4. DONE - Potential Unused Python Modules

 **Issue**: Several libraries in requirements files may not be actively used: